Venthe/gitea-helm-chart/README.md

 - Existing installs: The secrets won't be deployed, neither via configuration nor via auto generation.
 We explicitly prevent to set new secrets.

-> :rotating_light: It would be possible to set new secret keys manually by entering the running container and rewriting the app.ini by hand.
+> 💡 It would be possible to set new secret keys manually by entering the running container and rewriting the app.ini by hand.
 However, this it is not advisable to do so for existing installations.
 Certain settings like _LDAP_ would not be readable anymore.

 #### Probes

-> :boom: `gitea.customLivenessProbe`, `gitea.customReadinessProbe` and `gitea.customStartupProbe`
+`gitea.customLivenessProbe`, `gitea.customReadinessProbe` and `gitea.customStartupProbe`
 have been removed.

 They are replaced by the settings `gitea.livenessProbe`, `gitea.readinessProbe`